 Why should I apply for/renew certification as a FertilityCare Medical Consultant through the Academy?

-- Certification documents your professional credentials as a competent and up-to-date practitioner of NaProTechnology.
+- Certification documents your professional credentials as a competent and up-to-date provider of NaProTECHNOLOGY.

-- Certification allows you to participate in the Academy as an active member.
+- Certification allows you to participate in the Academy as a voting member.

-- In the future, certification will be required of medical consultants that are officially affiliated with FertilityCare Centers, in order for the FertilityCare Center to officially offer services in NaProTechnology.
+- Certification is required of medical consultants that are officially affiliated with FertilityCare Centers, in order for the FertilityCare Center to officially offer services in NaProTECHNOLOGY.

 What are the specific requirements for FertilityCare Medical Consultant certification?

 - Successful completion of the Natural Family Planning Medical Consultant Course (EP1 and EP2)